Regulation governing admissions and language classification

 VII.
 Changes in language classification

-- Notwithstanding paragraph a) above, any request to add an A language, or to upgrade a C or a B to an A, shall include a description of the circumstances justifying the request, and be signed by at least five sponsors, who have had the language classification on which their sponsorship is based for a period of at least five years.
+- Notwithstanding paragraph a) above, any request to add an A language, or to upgrade a C or a B to an A, shall include a description of the circumstances justifying the request, and be signed by at least five sponsors who have had the language classification on which their sponsorship is based for a period of at least five years.
+This requirement shall also apply to former members re-applying to join AIIC and requesting a new A language or an upgrade from a C or a B to an A.

 - Any member who wishes to downgrade her or his language classification shall advise the Secretariat, which in turn shall inform the Committee.
 The new language classification shall take effect immediately.